Red Hat OpenDaylight Product Guide

 Red Hat’s OpenDaylight focuses on network control and virtualization.
 OpenDaylight is co-engineered with the Red Hat OpenStack Platform and used as a backend service for OpenStack Networking (neutron) to provide the networking infrastructure for your Red Hat OpenStack cloud.

 1.2.
 Why use OpenDaylight with Red Hat OpenStack?

 1.2.1.
 True SDN platform

-Due to its software architecture, OpenDaylight serves as a multi-protocol, modular, and extensible platform.
-As next generation network designs and standards emerge, and while SDN and NFV frameworks are evolving, OpenDaylight provides the needed flexibility to support the growing business, applications, and network needs.
-The SDN controller approach is particularly suitable for organizations with network as their main business driver.
-OpenDaylight offers a robust, yet flexible, design that satisfies different use-cases, and provides enough scalability to support various sizes of business.
+Due to its software architecture, OpenDaylight serves as a multi-protocol, modular and extensible platform.
+As next generation network designs and standards emerge, and while SDN and NFV frameworks are evolving, OpenDaylight provides the needed flexibility to support the growing business, applications and network needs.
+The SDN controller approach is particularly suitable for organizations for whom the network is their main business driver.
+A networking solution that “just works” is not enough for such organizations, because they need a robust, but flexible at the same time, design that satisfies diverse use-cases and is able to scale as their business grows.

-Furthermore, OpenDaylight leverages a large community and ecosystem which, as we believe, is important to keep it relevant and innovative, today and in the future.
+Furthermore, OpenDaylight leverages a large community and ecosystem which we believe is key to keep it relevant and innovative, today and in the future.

 1.2.2.
 Standard-based with an open approach

 OpenDaylight is a crucial component in today’s virtualization stack, as well as a key for customers who want to deploy a fully open-source solution and avoid possible vendor lock-in.